pippinbarr/cart263-2021/topics/voices/annyang.md

 ## Simple homepage code example

-After these examples of the functionality working, we see some code.
+Let's look at the basic code example.
 It tells us a a lot, and its worth paying close attention to, rather than just eagerly pasting it into our code editor for example.
 In it we see:

 * How to include the library with a script tag
 * The idea of checking whether the annyang library is available
 * The format for listing and adding voice commands
 * How to start annyang

-Quite a lot to unpack here, so let's think about it quickly.
+Quite a lot to unpack here, so let's think go through it step by step.

 ### The script tag